jclem/get/README.md

   session                           Manage sessions

 Flags:
   -d, --data string        Data to send in the request body
       --form               Send input as form data instead of JSON -h, --help               help for get
-      --http             Use HTTP instead of HTTPS
-  -X, --method string    HTTP method to use (default "GET") -B, --no-body          Do not print the response body -H, --no-headers       Do not print the response headers
-      --no-highlight     Do not format or highlight input or output -S, --no-session       Do not use a stored session if one exists for this host -s, --session string   Session name to use (defaults to URL host) -t, --stream           Stream the response body (implies --no-highlight of output) -v, --verbose          Print verbose output
+      --http               Use HTTP instead of HTTPS -X, --method string      HTTP method to use (default "GET") -B, --no-body            Do not print the response body -H, --no-headers         Do not print the response headers --no-highlight       Do not format or highlight input or output -S, --no-session         Do not use a stored session if one exists for this host --save-all-headers   Save all request headers to the session -s, --session string     Session name to use (defaults to URL host) -t, --stream             Stream the response body (implies --no-highlight of output) -v, --verbose            Print verbose output

 Use "get [command] --help" for more information about a command.
 ```